mholt/vidagent/README.md

 ## Requirements

-This program requires [ffmpeg](https://www.ffmpeg.org/) to be installed with its binary in your PATH.
+This program requires [ffmpeg](https://www.ffmpeg.org/) to be installed with its command in your PATH.

 On Mac, `brew install ffmpeg` will do.
 For Ubuntu, `apt install ffmpeg` works.
 On Windows, [download ffmpeg](https://www.ffmpeg.org/download.html) from its website.